 “There is always an Inner Game being played in your mind no matter what outer game you are playing.
 How aware you are of this game can make the difference between success and failure in the outer game.”Tim Gallwey, creator of The Inner Game

 The Inner Game of Leadership

-With all of the above in mind, Performance Consultants has collaborated with the Inner Game Founder, Tim Gallwey, to create the Inner Game of Leadership programme which builds on 40 years of Inner Game work and focuses on developing the crucial ‘human skills’ in leaders.
+With all of the above in mind, Performance Consultants collaborated with The Inner Game Founder, Tim Gallwey, to create The Inner Game of Leadership programme which builds on 40 years of The Inner Game work and focuses on developing the crucial “human skills” in leaders.

 “What [The Inner Game facilitators] demonstrate very clearly is the limitations of traditional hierarchical leadership.
 And they not only demonstrate it but also guide and support participants in practising the partnership and collaboration skills that are so essential for both team and individual excellence.
 In short, they help people to move from getting things done through the use of formal authority to getting things done through influence, persuasion and a profound understanding of what makes for effective team performance.
 They do not proclaim this to be an easy change to make, nor do they shirk from challenging the behaviour that prevents the full realization of both leadership and team-working potential.
 The increasing pace of globalization demands leadership of this type.
 Developing people to acquire and adopt the necessary skills is not easy and there are few who can provide the knowledge, understanding and experience to help.
 Tim [Gallwey] is undoubtedly amongst those few.”

 Tim Hornblow, Director of Management Education Programme (Retired), Rolls-Royce plc (2012)